Narrow (album)

 Narrow is the second album by Austrian musical project Soap&Skin, released in 2012 on Play It Again Sam Records.
 It was heavily influenced by the death of her father, stating she wrote the songs after being admitted to a clinic.
-The cover of the French singer Desireless synthpop hit "Voyage, Voyage" was used in the movie Stilleben, where Anja debuted as an actress.
+The cover of the French singer Desireless' synth-pop hit "Voyage, voyage" was used in the movie Stilleben, where Plaschg debuted as an actress.

 In 2012 it was awarded a silver certification from the Independent Music Companies Association which indicated sales of at least 20,000 copies throughout Europe.

 Track listing

 All songs written by Anja Plaschg, except where noted.